jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ### Recommendation: Enabled (1)

 - Applies to Relays
-- HealthCheck process validates site data integrity, and ​ re-requests any site data that is corrupt so it can be properly​ served to clients.
+- HealthCheck process validates site data integrity, and re-requests any site data that is corrupt so it can be properly served to clients.
+- Can Fix `FAILED to Synchronize` errors in client logs